nEOn-41/Newspaper-Reader/Project Instructions.md

    - **Page Extraction & Metadata**: Implement logic to extract individual pages, convert them into images, and associate each page with its metadata and unique ID.
    - **Query API**: Develop an API that accepts user queries based on clients and their keywords, sends individual page images with their metadata to the Gemini API, and returns a relevant response.
    - **Invalid JSON Handling**: Implement retry mechanisms for invalid JSON responses from the Gemini API.
-   - **Batching & Rate Limiting**: **(Yet to be implemented)**: A centralized pipeline will handle all requests sent to Gemini API, enforcing the 15 requests-per-minute limit, queuing additional requests, and processing them after the cooldown.
+   - **Batching & Rate Limiting**: A centralized pipeline handles all requests sent to Gemini API, implementing a sliding window approach to enforce the 15 requests-per-minute limit.
+It queues additional requests and processes them as soon as slots become available.

 2. **Frontend**:
    - A simple UI allowing users to: